ALBERTA TRAFFIC RULES 03

 Tips to Pass the Knowledge Test

 - You will have to cover the class 7 Handbook thoroughly.
 It is a must if you want to pass the test and write all the correct answers.

-- Take practice tests to be familiar with question types and format.
+- Take practice tests to be familiar with question types and formats.
 Also, practice tests will help to know your preparation level.
-If you cannot write all the correct answers, you should keep trying until you scored good marks a few times.
+If you cannot write all the correct answers, you should keep trying until you score good marks a few times.
 After performing well in practice tests, you can take the official test.

 Alberta driving test class 7 will enable you to operate a vehicle.
 However, it is not a full driver’s license, and you will have to get a full driver’s license to enjoy your driving more.